Seeed-Studio/wiki-documents/docs/SEEED-IOT-BUTTON-FOR-AWS.md

 ### Setting up Wi-Fi on the Button

-1. Download the latest AWS IoT 1-Click App from Apple App Store or Google Play Store
+1.Download the latest AWS IoT 1-Click App from Apple App Store or Google Play Store

-2. Launch the **AWS IoT 1-Click App** and sign up with an Amazon AWS account
+2.Launch the **AWS IoT 1-Click App** and sign up with an Amazon AWS account

-3. Press **Claim with Device ID** in the App.
+3.Press **Claim with Device ID** in the App.
 Press **Scan** in the app and Scan the **DSN** from the bottom of Seeed IoT Button for AWS.

 <div align=center><img src="https://github.com/SeeedDocument/Seeed-IOT-BUTTON-FOR-AWS/raw/master/img/05.png"/></div>

-4. Press **Configure**
+4.Press **Configure**

-5. Press your **Seeed IoT Button for AWS** for 7 seconds until the blue light flashes
+5.Press your **Seeed IoT Button for AWS** for 7 seconds until the blue light flashes

 <div align=center><img width = 250 src="https://github.com/SeeedDocument/Seeed-IOT-BUTTON-FOR-AWS/raw/master/img/07-1.png"/></div>

-6. Select a Wi-Fi network from the list of networks.
+6.Select a Wi-Fi network from the list of networks.
 This is the Wi-Fi network you want your buttons to use

 <div align=center><img width=250 src="https://github.com/SeeedDocument/Seeed-IOT-BUTTON-FOR-AWS/raw/master/img/08.png"/></div>

-7. Input the password (if any) for the Wi-Fi network and Continue
+7.Input the password (if any) for the Wi-Fi network and Continue

 <div align=center><img width=250 src="https://github.com/SeeedDocument/Seeed-IOT-BUTTON-FOR-AWS/raw/master/img/09.png"/></div>

-8. Wait until configuration succeeded is appeared in the App and press **Finish**.
+8.Wait until configuration succeeded is appeared in the App and press **Finish**.
 The configuration is done

 <div align=center><img width = 500 src="https://github.com/SeeedDocument/Seeed-IOT-BUTTON-FOR-AWS/raw/master/img/10.png"/></div>